 Additionally, by awarding small business loan funding and establishing small business incubators, accelerator programs, and workforce training opportunities, the local economy will contribute to the overall long-term recovery of the Island.
-Finally, undertaking a robust tourism and investment marketing campaign will ensure that lifeline sectors of the Puerto Rican economy substantially recover, and that potential visitors and investors will continue to see Puerto Rico as an attractive and unique destination in the Caribbean and a viable option for travel, leisure, and business.
+Finally, undertaking a robust tourism and investment marketing campaign will ensure that lifeline sectors of the Puerto Rican economy substantially recover.
+Potential visitors and investors will see Puerto Rico as an attractive and unique destination in the Caribbean and a viable option for travel, leisure, and business.